Share this post:

-Not all Civil War guns were an innovative.
+Not all Civil War Union rifle models were an innovative.
 As the Model 1816 shows, some were simply an adaptation to bring every available weapon into the fight.
 Other weapons weapons were also adapted, such as the muzzle-loading Model 1817 "Common Rifle" and the Model 1841 "Mississippi Rifle."
 Prior to the Civil War, many of these were perfectly serviceable rifles.
 However, by the beginning of the conflict, they were all but obsolete, serving merely as the best that many soldiers could get their hands on - especially in the South.

 Rifling was not a new invention, but muzzle loading rifles were not practical for widespread use in earlier conflicts.
 The tight fit between the ball and bore (necessary for proper performance) meant that rifles took longer to reload, required more cleaning, and more precisely manufactured ammunition.
 The invention of a new bullet by France’s Claude-Étienne Minié in 1849 made muzzle loading rifles more practical.
 His projectile was a longer, conical bullet similar in shape to those used today.
 It used a hollow base that expanded into the rifling when fired, providing many benefits to the user: faster reloading, less cleaning, higher velocity, greater accuracy, and longer range.
 The Model 1842 muskets noted above were specifically designed with thicker barrels so they could be safely rifled later.
 Many had rifling grooves cut by the time of the war, hence the name “rifled muskets.”